Reviews You Can Rely On

 Does not unzip completely

 The Kelty Tru.Comfort 20 Doublewide is our favorite two-person model.
 Many double bags are simply extra fabric, resulting in little more than a super large sleeping bag.
-However, the Tru.Comfort offers cuddlers an array of features aimed at providing more of a sleeping system.
+However, the Tru.Comfort offers cuddlers an array of features aimed at providing more of a well-designed sleeping system.
 Individual, built-in blankets allow sleepers the ability to customize personal warmth preferences.
-A U-shaped, top-side zipper bypasses the foot box, allowing toes to stay warmer, while a massive hood keeps pillows in place and helps trap heat escaping from the top of the head.
-These features and other add-ons create one of the best systems we have seen to allow two sleepers independent customization of personal temperature.
+A U-shaped, top-side zipper bypasses the foot box, keeping toes warmer, while a massive hood keeps pillows in place and helps trap heat escaping from the top of the head.
+These features and other add-ons create one of the best systems we have seen to allow two sleepers independent customization of their temperature.
 This bag is as large as a standard queen-sized bed.

 Read more: Kelty Tru.Comfort 20 Doublewide review

-The Kelty easily sleeps two adults -- or three to four smaller people.
+The Kelty easily sleeps two adults - or three to four smaller people.

 Credit: Jason Wanlass